WIP's Core TeamCovering our work in Belfast, Dublin and DC

 Outside of his professional interests, Jonny is a member of the board of directors of the Belfast Beltway Boxing Project NI and volunteers for a number of different charities including International Justice Mission and Tearfund.
 He is an active member of his local church in East Belfast and recently helped organise a local TEDx event at Stormont.

-Samantha is an Events Officer at WIP, based out of our Washington, DC office.
+Samantha is a Development Associate at WIP, based out of our Washington, DC office.

 Samantha earned her Bachelor of Science in Equine Business Management with a focus in International Business from Johnson & Wales University in Providence, Rhode Island.

 Outside of working in the office, Samantha’s family is also a host family for the WIP participants.
 They hosted their sixth student for the program during the summer of 2017.
 She is also an avid equestrian and, when not in the office, can generally be found at the barn riding, training, and showing dressage horses.